cloudmesh-community/hid-sp18-705/project-report/report.md

 decentralized system optimized for read and write transactions.
 Public blockchains such as Ethereum have been designed for exchange, not storage.
-At the current price of the Ethereum blockchain's native token, Ether (ETH), at approximately \$200.00, storing 1 gigabyte of data on the blockchain would cost over \$7,000,000.00 [@hess-16-reply].
-A decentralized system for library metadata must be able to scale and store big data out of the box.
+At the current price of the Ethereum blockchain's native token, Ether (ETH), at approximately $200.00, storing 1 gigabyte of data on the blockchain would cost over $7,000,000.00 [@hess-16-reply].
+A decentralized system for librar qy metadata must be able to scale and store big data out of the box.
 BigchainDB is a production-ready solution that might meet the requirements for this use case: it supports the creation of assets and the direct storage of metadata objects on its